Frequently Asked Questions

 How does CAMEL obtain its imagery?

 The Oriental Institute itself houses thousands of unique aerial photography of the Middle East taken during the early- to mid-19th century, including a series taken by its founder, James Henry Breasted.
 The OI archives also holds a substantial collection of survey and thematic maps published over the last two centuries.
 Through coordination with other archaeological projects and its own purchases, CAMEL has amassed a series of “Corona” declassified spy-satellite imagery taken in the 60s and 70s.
-Drawing on other online remote sensing databases such as the GLCF and USGS’ Earth Explorer, we have amassed a considerable series of over 20,000 images amounting to about seven terabytes in storage space.
+Drawing on other online remote sensing databases such as the GLCF and USGS’ Earth Explorer, we have amassed a considerable collection of over 20,000 images amounting to about seven terabytes in storage space.
 Since 2014, we have also accumulated over thirty terabytes of geospatial data concerning the archaeological heritage of Afghanistan from various sources.

 May I use CAMEL imagery for publication?